 Vedic knowledge addresses the cosmos as a whole along with the depths of our own psyche, which it regards as one – the unity of macrocosm and microcosm.
 The individual human being is a model of or manifestation of the entire universe.
 The entire universe dwells within you and you are the universe, sharing a common essence in Consciousness.
 Bodies and minds are just our vehicles of action and expression.

 Most of us are caught up in the outer world of the senses and seldom take time to look within.
-Our inner eye is closed and we have little contact with this vast inner world except mixed with the shadows of our sleep and imagination.
+Our physical senses pull us outwardly and our modern media reinforces this.
+Our inner eye is closed and we have little contact with this vast inner world of our consciousness except mixed with the shadows of our sleep and imagination.

-Yet we don’t usually look far into the world of the senses either.
-How many of us regularly contemplate the sky, for example, whether the deep blue of a clear sky, passing clouds or thunderheads, or even the myriad stars and Milky Way in the night sky?
+Yet we don’t usually look far into the natural world of the senses either.
+How many of us regularly contemplate the sky, for example, whether the deep blue of a clear sky, passing clouds or thunderheads, or the myriad stars and Milky Way in the night sky?
+We seldom note even the Sun.
 We mainly look at other people, our human environment, our property, and the media that is ever consuming us.
-The world of nature on Earth at an experiential level is largely unknown to us, a few sojourns in nature aside, and most of us could not survive but a few days in the wild.
-Clearly there is much more out there in the cosmos that we do not know.
+The world of nature on Earth at an experiential level is largely unknown to us, a few trips into nature aside, and most of us could not survive but a few days in the wild.
+Clearly there is much more out there in the cosmos that we do not know, as there is much within ourselves we haven’t explored either.

 The Lokas or Planes of Existence